RosettaCommons/documentation/application_documentation/count-cycpep-sequences.md

 ![Expression for number of unique SN-symmetric sequences, U, given an n-residue macrocycle with p possibilities per position.](SN_expression.png)

-In the above, **U** is the number of unique SN-symmetric sequences (where once again cyclic permutations of a sequence are considered to be the same sequence), xxxxxCONTINUE HERExxxxx
+In the above, **U** is the number of unique SN-symmetric sequences (where once again cyclic permutations of a sequence are considered to be the same sequence),

 ## See also